Platypus: Ecology and behaviour

 The platypus is semiaquatic and requires permanent freshwater habitat.
 Its swimming style is unique among mammals, propelling itself by alternating strokes of each front foot, while the webbed hind feet and tail are used for steering.
 It can maintain its relatively low body temperature when feeding in colder depths of below 5 C. In one study, dives lasted on average thirty-five seconds, with surfacing intervals averaging thirteen seconds.
 The species is mainly nocturnal but is also active at dusk during the summer and daytime during winter.
 A platypus may spend half the day in water and then retreat into its burrow, which is constructed by digging into the bank.
 These vary between simple resting banks and complex nesting/breeding burrows.
 It may have a range of up to 7 km, with a male's home range overlapping those of three or four females.
 Platypuses are not very vocal; they have been recorded to growl when disturbed and squeak when feeling pain.

 The platypus is a carnivore and forages by probing along the bottom.
 It feeds on insect larvae, annelid worms, shrimp, crayfish, bivalves, tadpoles and fish eggs.
 It stores food in its cheek pouches for later consumption.
 In captivity, platypuses have survived up to thirty years, and wild specimens have been recaptured at twenty-four years old.
-They are preyed upon by eels, snakes, goannas, birds of prey, crocodiles, feral cats and foxes.
+They are preyed upon by goannas, Murray cod, carpet snakes, eagles, saltwater crocodiles, red foxes, and possibly eels.
 Parasites and viruses also affect their mortality, though platypuses appear to have a high tolerance for them.
 Externally, platypuses may carry fleas, mites, and ticks, the latter being more prominent in young.
 The platypus is a common host for the tick species Ixodes ornithorhynchi.
 Internally, the platypus may host protozoans, trematodes, and nematodes.
 The fungus Mucor amphibiorum has been reported in Tasmanian platypuses, which causes the disease mucormycosis, symptoms of which include skin lesions and ulcers along the body.